A necessary condition for non-monotonic dose response, with an application to a kinetic proofreading model -- Extended version: Steady state response of an input-output system

 \pfthmspacing

-\begin{ex} This example illustrates that \Cref{thm:graph-QA-i=j,thm:graph-QA-i!=j} do not assume stability of the response curve.
+\begin{ex} This example illustrates that \Cref{thm:graph-QA-i=j,thm:graph-QA-i!=j} do not assume stability.
 Consider the following system on $\rrp^4$:

-where $u \in [0,12.5]$ is the control parameter, and $x_4$ the output. \Cref{fig:biphasic_unstable-Jgraph} shows the J-graph of the system, which does not have an IFFL.
-The system has two branches of steady states (\Cref{fig:biphasic_unstable-ss_curves}), one of which is stable, and the other unstable.
-The unstable branch is non-monotonic.
+with control $u \in [0,12.5]$ and output $x_4$.
+Its J-graph (\Cref{fig:biphasic_unstable-Jgraph}) does not have an IFFL.
+The system has two branches of steady states (\Cref{fig:biphasic_unstable-ss_curves}), one stable and the other unstable, which is not monotonic.
 Without the PFBL between $x_2$ and $x_3$, this system cannot exhibit biphasic response.
 (Full detail can be found in \citeVersion{\Cref{sec:app-ex:biphasic_unstable}}.) \end{ex}

 \pfthmspacing